trevorcampbell/shortex/README.md

 ### Math macros for common functions and operations

-For functions and operators (e.g., trace, rank, variance, support, probability), ShorTeX should generally include macros that mimic the typeset appearance of the function/operator name.
+For functions and operators (e.g., trace, rank, variance, support, probability), ShorTeX should generally include lowercase macros that mimic the typeset appearance of the function/operator name.

 ### Math macros for unwieldy/unreadable expressions